pivotal/docs-tap/install-azure.hbs.md

+# Install Tanzu Application Platform package and profiles on Azure

-Prerequisites:
+## Prerequisites:

 The following are required to install Tanzu Application Platform on Azure:

-VMware Tanzu Network and container image registry requirements
+### VMware Tanzu Network and container image registry requirements

 Installation requires: